Last Updated: 6/22/2023

 What should you do if the company doctor tells you to return to work with restrictions?

 It is very important that you contact your employer often in person, by telephone, in writing, and/or through email and notify them that you have been released to return to work on light duty status.
 You should tell your employer you are ready, willing, and able to work within these restrictions.
 Failing to do so may result in you losing your job, not receiving weekly workers' compensation benefits and being denied unemployment benefits.
 If you return to work and cannot physically do your job, then you should immediately tell your supervisor, foreperson or other appropriate person at work and also promptly call the doctor's office to notify them and ask for a return appointment.

 What if you still have questions about what to do in your workers' compensation case?

 If you or someone you know has been injured at work, Walker, Billingsley & Bair is here to help answer your questions.
 Iowa workers' compensation attorney Corey Walker offers a book about Iowa work injuries at no cost, risk or obligation.
 The book is titled “Iowa Workers’ Compensation - An Insider’s Guide to Work Injuries” and includes 7 Deadly Mistakes to Avoid if You are Hurt at Work.
 To order your copy go to www.IowaWorkInjury.com or Call Now 1-800-707-2552 (ext.
 811) (24-Hour Recorded Message).
 Corey offers his Iowa work injury book at no cost because he has seen too many hard-working Iowans from Cedar Rapids, Des Moines, Ft.
 Dodge, Newton, Ankeny, and throughout the state of Iowa who were hurt at work make mistakes which cost them thousands of dollars.
-Iowans hurt at work are beginning to realize that the insurance company is not there to help them and that they should learn about Iowa's workers' compensation laws.
-Finally, there is a book about Iowa work injuries that you can review in the comfort of your own home.
+Iowans hurt on the job are beginning to realize that the insurance company is not there to help them and that they should learn about Iowa's workers' compensation laws.
 For immediate assistance with your case, contact us online or call 515-440-2852 and ask for Corey or Erik.